TheHumanity/Human/README.md

 However, the LDCs account for less than 2 per cent of world GDP and around 1 per cent of world trade.

-According to UN, country is classified among the Least Developed Countries if it meets three criteria:
+According to UN, a country is classified among the Least Developed Countries if it meets three criteria:

 1. Poverty – adjustable criterion based on GNIper capita averaged over three years.
 As of 2018 a country must have GNI per capita less than US$ 1,025 to be included on the list, and over $1,230 to graduate from it.